 I purchased the following items, all available from Amazon or ebay:

-Without a method to electrically isolate the audio signals between the radio and the PC, it's likely that there will be excessive electrical noise transposed on to your audio signal.
+Without a method to electrically isolate the audio signals between the radio and the PC, it's likely that there could be excessive electrical noise transposed on to your audio signal.
 This can look like wavy lines on your data screen.
 The cause of this type of noise is often referred to as a 'ground loop'.

-This type of noise can reduce your ability to decode signals, and may impact your transmitted signal.
+Ground loops can reduce your ability to decode signals, and may impact your transmitted signal.
 So sooner or later you'll probably want to solve this.

 Connecting the sound card is relatively straightforward.
 If you get stuck, just stop and think about what is being connected to what.